artusec/pivotool/README.md

 # pivotool
-pivotool, as expected, is a simple tool written in bash that could help you in the post exploitation phase to pivot to other systems.
+pivotool in ethical hacking, as expected, is a simple tool written in bash that could help you in the post exploitation phase to pivot to other systems.